Body

 • Thoughts of suicide or acts of self-harm

 Always call 9-1-1 in the event of a severe, life-threatening emergency.
-If you think you’re having a heart attack or a stroke, do not drive yourself to the Emergency Department or travel by car to the hospital.
-Minutes matter.
-Life-saving care can begin in an ambulance, and you need care immediately.
+If you think you’re having a heart attack or a stroke, minutes matter.
+Life-saving care can begin in an ambulance.